Thank you for submitting the form. Your reference number is

 Improved fuel efficiency is another way better tyres can save you money.
 Major brands have developed tyre technology that means they don’t generate as much resistance.
 Less effort from the powertrain to get the tyres rolling can save fuel consumption.

 You can play a role here too by setting tyre pressures correctly.
-Soft tyres use more fuel.
+Too high or too low and your tyres might wear prematurely, as well as impact your fuel consumption.

 More expensive tyres may offer more grip